the delights of a Sicilian spring in the shadow of Mount Etna

 click here for a pdf version of this destination write-up - easier to print - no photos

 There are few places in the Mediterranean that can rival the delightful landscape and rich cultural history of Sicily.
-The hilly terrain includes the striking dome of Mount Etna, while plains and plateau are more frequent in the south eastern parts of the country visited on this itinerary.
+The hilly terrain includes the striking dome of Mount Etna, while plains and plateaus are more frequent in the south eastern parts of the country visited on this itinerary.
 Well known as a flyway for springtime migrants streaming northwards from Africa, a wide variety of species can be expected from waterfowl and warblers to raptors and terns.
 Migrant songbirds tend to be concentrated on the east coast promontories.

 A short drive inland brings us to the Cava Grande de Cassible, Sicily’s own ‘Grand Canyon’, which cuts through the limestone plateau near Avola.
 The view from the top is magnificent, and looking down into the gorge can produce Sicilian Rock Partridge, Blue Rock Thrush and Alpine Swift, with Lanner and Peregrine both possible, whilst Spectacled Warblers and Rock Sparrow are more certain.
 For those with an interest in wild flowers, this site boasts a fabulous variety of orchids including Bee and Italian Man Orchid.

-Longarini and Vendicari are easily accessible wetlands on the south coast which provide further variety in the form of Penduline Tit, Spoonbills, Purple Gallinule and, depending on water levels, passage herons.
+Longarini and Vendicari are easily accessible wetlands on the south coast which provide further variety in the form of Penduline Tit, Spoonbill, Purple Gallinule and, depending on water levels, passage herons.
 Nearby, the disused salt ponds of the Salina di Morghello often hold Gull-billed Tern, Glossy Ibis and Garganey whilst migrant waders such as Little Stint, Wood Sandpiper and Marsh Sandpiper find the shallows much to their liking.

-Throughout, we will have daily views of many Spanish Sparrows, here showing clear genetic links to the so called ‘Italian Sparrow’.
+Throughout, we will have daily views of many Spanish Sparrows, here showing clear genetic links to the so-called ‘Italian Sparrow’.

 CLIMATE AND PACE

-Spring comes early to Sicily and outdoor breakfasts on the hotel verandas are possible even at the time of our visit.
+Spring comes early to Sicily and outdoor breakfasts on the hotel verandahs are possible even at the time of our visit.
 Pleasantly warm and sunny days are to be expected without the blistering heat of summertime.
 Of course a little rain is always possible, particularly in the mountainous interior, but hopefully nothing to spoil the birdwatching.
-Breakfast will normally be taken at about 7.30am, with the option of one or two pre-breakfast walks, if required to suit the migration patterns prevalent at the time.
+Breakfast will normally be taken at about 7.30am, with the option of one or two pre-breakfast walks, to suit the migration patterns prevalent at the time.
 Basic fitness is all that is required.
 Full days will be spent in the field with short to medium length walks on mainly flat ground.
 There is little uphill walking even in the mountains.

 ACCOMMODATION AND FOOD